viswa2/DevOps/aws-fundamentals/README.md

 ## AWS Elastic Beanstalk ##

-With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:
+AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
+Simply upload your code and AWS Elastic Beanstalk automatically handles the deployment and deploys the resources necessary to perform the following tasks:
 •	Adjust capacity.
 •	Load balancing
 •	Automatic scaling